-The USA is a big old place to visit!
+The USA is a big old place to visit.
 Thankfully, this presents quite a plethora of amazing vacation (or as well call it ‘holiday‘) options for u travellers.
-You’ve got cities, mountains, rainforests, Vegas (which feels like its own beast 😄) and indeed, some of the best islands in the USA which are absolutely worth visiting.
+You’ve got epic cities, mountains, rainforests, national parks and, indeed, some of the best islands in the USA which are absolutely worth visiting.

 Those two places looked and felt absolutely different and opened my eyes to all the many other stunning, unique islands in the USA that are not just fascinating in and of themselves but are totally worth planning a whole vacation around.

-Let’s get started, shall we?
-Here are 9 of the best islands in the USA you should absolutely make the time to visit on your next holiday! 😀
+Here are some of the very best islands in the USA you should absolutely make the time to visit on your next trip.

 1.)
 Santa Catalina, California